 I have experienced staying in all three districts, and I personally prefer Jongno.
 There’s just so much to see and explore within walking distance.

 Here are the hostels and a hotel that I have tried.
-(I will write a separate post with more detailed reviews soon.)
+You can read our reviews here: Where We Stayed in Seoul

 How to Get from Incheon Airport to Seoul City Center

-The fastest option.
-The Airport Railroad Express (AREX) EXPRESS Train.
-Emphasis on EXPRESS because there are two types (Express and ALL STOP, which I will discuss below.
+- The Airport Railroad Express (AREX) EXPRESS Train.
+The fastest option!
 The Express Train usually costs ₩14,800, but I think discounted rates are still in effect, which is only ₩8000 for adults and ₩6900 for children.
 Travel time is 43 minutes.
+You can reserve a seat in advance with Klook!
+RESERVE A SEAT HERE!

 - JONGNO: Bus 6002 (at Gate 5B or 12A).
 Get off at Jongno 1, 2, 3,4,5, or 6, whichever is closest to your hostel/hotel.
 Last bus: 11:30pm.
 Fare: ₩10,000.